Joe Rudolph

 Joseph Daniel Rudolph (born July 21, 1972) is an American football coach and former guard who is the offensive line coach of the Notre Dame Fighting Irish.
-Prior to this position he was the run game coordinator, and offensive line coach at Virginia Tech.
-Before his time at Virginia Tech, he was the associate head coach, offensive coordinator, and offensive line coach at the University of Wisconsin–Madison as well as the interim head coach and offensive coordinator of the University of Pittsburgh Panthers football team.
+He served as the interim head coach of the Pittsburgh Panthers in 2014 for the Armed Forces Bowl, and also coached for the Nebraska Cornhuskers, Wisconsin Badgers, Pittsburgh Panthers, and Virginia Tech Hokies.
 He played in the National Football League (NFL) for the San Francisco 49ers and Philadelphia Eagles.

 Biography

 Rudolph was born in Charleroi, Pennsylvania and is married to Dawn DeCaria Rudolph of Weirton, West Virginia.
 Together they have three sons.
 He attended the University of Wisconsin-Madison, where he was a team captain on the football team, and the Tepper School of Business at Carnegie Mellon University.

 Professional playing career

 Rudolph played with the Philadelphia Eagles in 1995.
 After spending 1996 away from the NFL, he returned in 1997 to play with the San Francisco 49ers.